tsailiming/openshift-ai-bootstrap/README.md

 # Introduction

-This guide provides  walkthrough for setting up and using Red Hat OpenShift AI and Red Hat Inference Serverfor model deployment and inference.
+This guide provides  walkthrough for setting up and using Red Hat OpenShift AI and Red Hat Inference Server for model deployment and inference.
 It covers environment requirements, GPU configurations, software dependencies, and practical examples for serving both full-weight and quantized models.

 Additionally, it demonstrates benchmarking, integration with OpenAI-compatible endpoints, enabling efficient multi-GPU model serving and evaluation.

+## Important Disclaimer

+> IMPORTANT DISCLAIMER: Read before proceed!
+> 1. These examples are to showcase the capabilities of OpenShift AI.
+> 1. Certain components may not be supported if they are using upstream projects.
+> 1. Always check with Red Hat or your account team for supportability.

 ## Chapters